SamThompson95/lilly-technical-challenge/README.md

 ## Optional Objectives
 *These objectives can be completed if you have time or would like to be challenged.*

-- The raw data returned from the backend is a little hard to digest.
-Can you create a backend function for averaging prices for a particular medicine?
+- The boss has asked me for quarterly report.
+Can you create a backend function for averaging prices of all our medicines?

 ## Scope

-### In Scope
+### In Scope (You may modify these)
+- main.py
+- the whole frontend folder:
+    - script.js
+    - style.css
+    - index.html

-### Out of Scope
+### Out of Scope (Do not modify these)
+ - data.json
+ - requirements.txt